Skip to main content

 Preventing colds, RSV and other viruses

-Follow advice on how to prevent catching or spreading a virus.
+There are ways to avoid getting or spreading a virus.
 You can teach older children to do some of these themselves.

 Do

-• keep your child home from school, childcare and other activities if they are not well enough to attend
+• keep your child home if they are not well

 Don't

-• do not touch your eyes or nose when you are unwell
+• do not touch your eyes or nose when you are not well

 Some parents teach older children to 'dab' when they sneeze.
 Dabbing is a dance move in which a child drops their head into their bent elbow.
 This can be a fun way for your child to learn good hygiene when sneezing.